 GSTIN: 27ABCDE1234F1Z5

-The system performs a basic format validation before initiating the gst number check.
+The system performs a basic format validation before initiating the GST number check.

 Step 2: API Request Is Sent